Chatterino/api/README.md

 Emote data is served cached from [twitchemotes.com](https://twitchemotes.com/).

 ## Routes
-`/twitchemotes/set/:setID`
+`/twitchemotes/set/:setID/`
-returns information about a given twitch emote set.
+Returns information about a given twitch emote set.
 Example response:
 ```
 {
     "channel_name": "forsen", // twitch user name
     "channel_id": "22484632", // twitch user id
     "type": "sub",            // string describing what type of emote set this is (e.g. "sub")
-    "custom": false           // indicates whether this is added/modified by us or straight passthrough from the twitchemotes api
+    "custom": false           // indicates whether this is added/modified by us or straight passthrough from the twitchemotes API
     "tier": 1,                // integer describing what tier the sub emote is part of
 }
 ```

 `link_resolver/:url`
-resolve a url into a preview tooltip.
+Resolves a url into a preview tooltip.
 Example response:
 ```
 {
     "status": 200,                     // status code returned from the page